simpeg-research/Astic-2020-JointInversion/README.md

 ## License
-These notebooks are licensed under the [MIT License](/LICENSE) which allows academic and commercial re-use and adaptation of this work.
+These scripts and notebooks are licensed under the [MIT License](/LICENSE) which allows academic and commercial re-use and adaptation of this work.